- Home

 Sponsored content

-The hip is the largest joint in the body and after years of wear and tear, whether due to daily activity, sports injuries, or health conditions, it can become a common source of pain.
+The hip is the largest joint in the body, and after years of wear and tear, whether due to daily activity, sports injuries, or health conditions, it can become a common source of pain.

 What is hip replacement surgery?

-According to Practice Plus Group, hip surgery refers to any surgical procedure performed on the hip joint to relieve pain, improve mobility, or both.
+Hip surgery is any surgical procedure performed on the hip joint to relieve pain, improve mobility, or both.
 It’s typically used to address pain caused by an injury or health condition, such as osteoarthritis, rheumatoid arthritis, hip fractures, or hip dysplasia.
-Most hip surgery patients are aged between 60 and 80.

 During surgery, a surgeon makes an incision on the side of the hip, removes the damaged hip joint, and replaces it with an artificial joint.
 The procedure usually takes between one and two hours.